What does Harm Reduction look like at Preble Street?

 10 Things to Know about Youth Homelessness in Maine

 November is National Homeless Youth Awareness Month.
 Educate yourself and your community about the issue of youth homelessness and what we can do to end it in Maine!
-Every year in Maine, at least 15,000 youth and young adults experience the tragedy of homelessness; in fact, this year more than 30% of Maine’s homeless population … Read more
+In 2023, at least 1,500 youth and young adults experienced the tragedy of homelessness; in fact, more than 30% of Maine’s homeless population is under the age of … Read more

 Young and on their own in Maine